AP Interview: Floyd's death opens old wounds for Sefolosha - WHIZ News

-Thabo Sefolosha knows what it’s like to be a black man, on the ground, being beaten by police officers.
+Thabo Sefolosha knows what it’s like to be a black man, on the ground, surrounded by police officers.

 Such was the scenario when George Floyd died in Minneapolis last week.